giraom/CMS/README.md

 # CMS
+The CMS utility allows you to monitor databases in many ways, including inventory, backups, extended events, performance metrics and how late replication jobs are.
-CMS is an open source tool to help manage SQL Servers Versions 2012 and later.
-It supports SQL On-premise, Managed Instances and Azure SQL.
+It also comes with utilities to help manage the environment and update replication as the schema changes.
+It supports SQL Servers Versions 2012 and later, Managed Instances and Azure SQL.